phunswadkar/AirQualityDataWarehouse_CloudBasedSolution/README.md

 ## Tableau Visualizations:
-Summary of Tableau analysis:
+We harnessed Tableau to further visualize our data Summary of Tableau analysis:

-● The analysis identifies the top 5 pollutants as the primary contributors to asthma-related fatalities in California pm2.5 seems to be the top pollutant for deaths.Pm2.5 emerges as a major pollutant affecting lungs, despite higher overall O3 values in certain counties.
+1. The analysis identifies the top 5 pollutants as the primary contributors to asthma-related fatalities in California pm2.5 seems to be the top pollutant for deaths.Pm2.5 emerges as a major pollutant affecting lungs, despite higher overall O3 values in certain counties.

 ![Image](./scatter.png)

-●	Los Angeles emerges as the leading county for Asthma Emergency Department (ED) visits, followed by Riverside, Orange, Alameda, Fresno, etc.
+2. Los Angeles emerges as the leading county for Asthma Emergency Department (ED) visits, followed by Riverside, Orange, Alameda, Fresno, etc.

 ![Image](./hospitalizations.png)

-●	O3 and Co pollutants are identified as the key contributors to the rise in temperature levels.A notable trend is observed with increased pollutant levels during the first week of every month.
+3. O3 and Co pollutants are identified as the key contributors to the rise in temperature levels.
+A notable trend is observed with increased pollutant levels during the first week of every month.

 ![Image](./dashboard_temp.png)